The Benefits of Working With Your Alumni Association

 Many career services come free with alumni association membership for graduating seniors and recent grads.
 Whether they’re looking for specific career counseling or are in need of resume and cover letter assistance, members can turn to their alumni association for help.
 Career services vary by school and may be dependent on an individual’s membership status so be sure to contact your association for more information on what’s available.

-Alumni Club President
+from JIMMY WALLIN, Alumni Club President

 Jimmy Wallin is the president of Tulane Alumni Club of Las Vegas.
 He offers the following advice about alumni associations and how present and past graduates can leverage their networks to create prosperous careers.